seen-haus/seen-contracts/README.md

 Create a file called `environments.js` with
 - The following info for each Ethereum network environment.
   * `txNode`: the endpoint for sending ethereum transactions
-  * `mnemonic`: a valid ethereum HD wallet seed phrase
+  * `privateKey`: a valid ethereum HD wallet private key

 - The following info for verifying code on Etherscan and running the gas reporter
   * `etherscan.apiKey`: your etherscan API key